 What happens if the parents decide “faith” is one of their values, and they don’t want to budge at all when it comes to their religion—at the expense of kicking their child out of the house?
 Or, on the other hand, what if the teen decides that he doesn’t want anything to do with his family?

-“I do take a traditional approach that regardless of what a teenager values, the reality is that an adolescent is still a dependent of this family.
-This binds both parties together: the parents to care for the child and the child to abide by the rules of the home.”
+Note that completely rejecting the other side this way (the parents rejecting the child, or the teen rejecting his or her parents) is not a wise option.
+Try a traditional approach that regardless of what a teenager values, the reality is that an adolescent is still dependent on their family.
+This binds both parties together: the parents to care for the child and the child to abide by the rules of the home.

 Parents, remember to be patient and empathetic with your teen.
 Just like you might be able to recall a time in your life when they felt more devoted to your faith than other times, your teen might not be feeling religious right now when they’re 16 or 17, but there’s a possibility that they could come around to it when they’re 25, 30, or 40.
 But even if they don’t, your job at this point is to be the best parent you can…whatever your teen chooses, or doesn’t choose, to believe.

 And, parents just because you put in a lot of hard work raising your kids in a certain faith doesn’t mean your kids will stay religious in the future.
 It’s one thing to decide if you want to raise children in the faith.
 But there’s no guarantee that once they grow up, they’re going to continue that.
 Parents should realize on, from very early on, that they really don’t have that much control over their children.